aidotse/SpaceProofOfConcept/README.md

 We've set up 3 baseline projects for the participants/collaborators to use freely during the event.
 Each machine has a "fresh" install of either the vendors suggested OS or when that does not applicable, Ubuntu 20.04 LTS.
 The hardware and networking setup for each project can be modified upon request, e.g. add/remove resources, limit bandwith etc.

+All the HW are actually part of the same network infrastructure, but are segmented into vlans. (sidenote: It is possible to configure all communication paths including routing federation communication via 5G, 4G, Wifi etc. But for the event we have skipped that part to make exploration easier.)

 Generic user guides for the various hw can be found here:

 **Nvidia Jetson AGX Xavier** [documentation and tutorials](https://developer.nvidia.com/embedded/learn/getting-started-jetson)
 **Google Coral** [documentation and tutorials](https://coral.ai/docs/)
 **Raspberry Pi 4** [documentation and tutorials](https://www.raspberrypi.org/learn/)

-To access the projects you will have to connect via VPN (this also applies to those whom are attending on-site)
+(To access the projects you will have to connect via VPN (this also applies to those whom are attending on-site))

 ### Project 1

+IP Range 172.25.17.32/27
+Gateway: 172.25.17.33

 | IP Address    | Type        | CPU    | RAM      | Storage     |
 | ------------- | ------------| ------ | -------- | ----------- |